Polaris FIB

-The Polaris FIB ("Flying Inflatable Boat") is an Italian flying boat ultralight trike, that was designed and produced by Polaris Motor of Gubbio.
-The aircraft was introduced in the mid-1980s and remained in production until about 2014.
-It was supplied as a complete ready-to-fly-aircraft.
+The Polaris FIB ("Flying Inflatable Boat") is an Italian flying boat ultralight trike, designed and produced by Polaris Motor of Gubbio.
+The aircraft was introduced in the mid-1980s and remains in production.
+It is supplied as a complete ready-to-fly-aircraft.

-It is now produced by New Polaris 2020 S.L. of Tenerife, Canary Islands, Spain.

 Design and development

 The FIB complies with the Fédération Aéronautique Internationale microlight category, including the category's maximum gross weight of 450 kg.
 The FIB has a maximum gross weight of 406 kg.

 The aircraft features a cable-braced hang glider-style high-wing, weight-shift controls, a two-seats-in-tandem open cockpit, an inflatable boat hull and a single engine in pusher configuration.
 The FIB has no wheeled landing gear, but as a result of customer demand it was later developed into the amphibious Polaris AM-FIB.

 The FIB's single surface wing is made from bolted-together aluminum tubing and covered in Dacron sailcloth.
 The 11.15 m span wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 The powerplant is a twin cylinder, liquid-cooled, two-stroke, dual-ignition 64 hp Rotax 582 engine.

 The aircraft has an empty weight of 216 kg and a gross weight of 406 kg, giving a useful load of 190 kg.
 With full fuel of 40 l the payload is 161 kg.

-The company continued to develop the design and in 2010 introduced a new hull shape to increase performance in the water and in the air.
+The company continues to develop the design and in 2010 introduced a new hull shape to increase performance in the water and in the air.

 Dimitri Delemarie, writing in The World Directory of Leisure Aviation 2011-12, said of the design, "It will never win any speed records, but if there were an award for fun, it would be right up there at the top."

+Since 1986 Polaris Motor has sold an average of 80-100 trikes and 200 wings per year.
+Naturally all Polaris wings can be easily installed in other brands of trikes, with the possibility of personalization.